erkr/esphome-device-configs/README.md

 # esphome-device-configs
-My personal tailored configs for EspHome devices.
+My personal 'tailored' configs for EspHome devices.
-The release binaries are fully functional when added to Home Assistant, but when using the compiled firmware images, devices don't have any credentials for OTA updates and web access.
+The release binaries are fully functional when added to Home Assistant, but these pre-compiled firmware images don't have any credentials for OTA updates and web access.
-The common approach is to add them to ESPHome device builder and extended the configuration with your credentials.
+The common approach is to add them to ESPHome device builder and extended the configuration with credentials for at least OTA and Web Server.
 (examples below)

 ### Note 1:
 When adding devices to ESPHome device builder, a configuration file will be generated.
 Just add the credential part to that config.
 Optional the API key can be removed from the generated config (like the examples).
 Without api key, the network traffic is not encrypted, but the device is also easier transferred to other home assistant setups.

 ### Note 2:
  - Use the firmware `factory` binary to initially flash a new device over USB [i.e ESPHome online flasher](https://web.esphome.io/)
  - Use 'OTA' binary for updating an existing esphome device via the web interface.

+## General WiFi board functions:
+Without manually configured or hard coded network credentails (e.g. release images. initial run) a Captive Portal will be launched to configure the WiFi.
+When a configured board can't connect to the WiFi, the Captive Portal will only be launched after 1 day (security).
+Pressing the boot button for 5-15 seconds will erase all configured network credentials (factory reset).
+After a factory reset, the board will reboot:
+- My precompiled factory images will then launch the captive portal.
+- Adopted versions with hard coded WiFi credentials will reboot and try connect the WiFi first (for 1 day) The on-board status led will blink, when the board is not connected to either Home Assistant or other clients.

 ## Simple passive BT-Proxy:
 The board hosts a passive Bluetooth proxy.
-When it can't connect to the configured WiFi, a Captive Portal will be launched for max 10 minutes. after that it will do a retry connecting the WiFi.
-The on-board status led will blink, when the board is not connected to either Home Assistant or other clients.
-The boot button will erase user configured network credentials (factory reset) After a factory reset, the precompiled firmware will reboot and launch the captive portal.
-Adopted versions with hard coded credentials Will reboot using those.

 Example device config:
 ```YAML